Introduction to Merchant Account Quotes

 A merchant account is free, it's the fees associated with transactions that a business pays for.
 As long as you meet monthly minimums, you shouldn't pay any extra for your payment processing outside of the transaction rates.
 For example, gateway fees are considered a transaction cost.

-Alternatively, if you are looking for a high risk merchant account, you'll pay a premium for your processing fees.
+Alternatively, if you are looking for a high risk merchant account, or a credit repair merchant account, you'll pay a premium for your processing fees.
 This is because banks take on added liability when it comes to boarding your account.
 If you're not sure if your business qualifies a look at What Is A High Risk Industry for details about how they are categorized.

 How much should I pay for merchant services?